Logging#

 You can also create visualizations or graphs.
 For e.g. if you want to see the number of http requests in a month using the same query as above you can follow the example bellow:

-- Click on Visualize on the left hand menu.
+- Click on Visualize in the left-hand menu

 Note